Environmental Law Solicitors

 When an environmental law offence has been committed by a company, an officer of the company (e.g. director or manager) can be held accountable and found guilty of the offence.
 The Environment Agency or local authority will use their full range of powers against those facing prosecution.

-With all this at stake, it’s crucial that you seek legal advice, support and representation if you are being investigated or prosecuted by the Environment Agency or another authority.
+The body overseeing the prosecution also has the power to seek an order disqualifying the guilty person from being a director or manager.
+With all this at stake, it is essential that you seek legal advice, support and representation if you are being investigated or prosecuted by the Environment Agency or another authority.

 FAQs About Environmental Law Breaches